Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_api_java.md

 >
 >-  Update them manually
 >-  Re-create the relevant `import` statements to use the new-made module instead
->-  If you plan to use this with Amido Stacks, include your namespace in the `@ComponentScan` annotation of the `Application` class.
+>-  If you plan to use this with Ensono Stacks, include your namespace in the `@ComponentScan` annotation of the `Application` class.

 ### Building the module locally from this repository